peymano/CoreDataFetchedResultsController/README.md

 Steps to reproduce the bug:

 1. Run the sameple app (based on CoreData template)
+1. Tap "+" a few times to add some entries to the table
-2. tap the "+/-1" button in the lower left
+1. tap the "+/-1" button in the lower left
-3. tap the "refresh" button in the lower-right
+1. tap the "refresh" button in the lower-right

 Expected Results: